failgood/failgood/docs/gradle.md

 ### Running a subset of tests with gradle

-You can run a single subcontext by setting the FAILGOOD_FILTER enviroment variable:
+You can run a single subcontext by setting the FAILGOOD_FILTER environment variable:
 ```
 failgood % FAILGOOD_FILTER="The ContextExecutor > with a valid root context > executing all the tests" ./gradlew test
 > Task :failgood:test